 In our luggage we had the following medicines available:

-- Paracetamol with caffeine 500 mg (adults); the modern aspirin; helps against all kinds of pains (and hangovers)
+- Paracetamol with caffeine 500 mg (adults); the modern aspirin; helps for all kinds of pains (and hangovers)

 - Paracetamol 160 mg (perdolan); chewing tablets for children